nextcloud/notifications/docs/ocs-endpoint-v1.md

-subject | string | Translated short subject that should be presented to the user message | string | (Optional) Translated potentially longer message that should be presented to the user link | string | (Optional) A link that should be followed when the subject/message is clicked actions | array | (Optional) An array of action elements
+subject | string | Translated short subject that should be presented to the user message | string | (Optional) Translated potentially longer message that should be presented to the user link | string | (Optional) A link that should be followed when the subject/message is clicked icon | string | (Optional) A link to an icon that should be shown next to the notification.
+Only available when the `icon-supported` capability is set. actions | array | (Optional) An array of action elements